Iamvivek-gupta/interview/README.md

      ```

 ### 6. **What is the event loop in JavaScript?**
    - In JavaScript, an event loop is a mechanism used for managing asynchronous operations and executing callbacks non-blocking.
-It is a single-threaded loop that continuously monitors the call stack and the callback queue.
+It is a synchronous single-threaded loop that continuously monitors the call stack and the callback queue.

    - The call stack is a data structure that tracks the execution of functions in JavaScript.
 Whenever a function is invoked, it is pushed onto the call stack.
 When the function completes its execution, it is popped off the stack.